What to Expect of your Hurtigruten Cruise Foods

 Alcohol is very expensive in Norway and on the cruise they offer a drinks package.
 As the cruises operate in Norwegian territorial waters, the prices on board are the same as on land.
 Very noticeable is the absence of alcohol at the dinner tables.

-You can also buy a water package which gives you any amount of fizzy water which they make on board.Looking forward to your comments...
+You can also buy a water package which gives you any amount of fizzy water which they make on board.Your Turn: Do you have any advice you would like to share?
+What tips would you like to add?
+Please comment below.